 The United States Mint (U.S. Mint), established in 1792, is an integral part of the Department of the Treasury.
 The mission of the U.S. Mint is to manufacture coins for general circulation.
 In addition to manufacturing circulating coins, the U.S. Mint manufactures numismatic products, which include medals, proof coins, uncirculated coins, gold and silver bullion coins, and commemorative coins.
-These manufacturing operations are reported in the manufacturing segment of the U.S. Mint's consolidated gold financial statements.
-The U.S. Mint is also the custodian of a significant portion of the United States' gold and silver reserves, which are presented in the custodial segment of the U.S. Mint's Statements of Financial Position.
+These manufacturing operations are reported in the manufacturing segment of the U.S. Mint's consolidated financial statements.
+The U.S. Mint is also the custodian of a significant portion of the United States' gold and silver reserves, which are presented in the reserves segment of the U.S. Mint's Statements of Financial Position.
+The U.S. Mint uses the term custodial to identify gold and silver reserves held for the U.S. Treasury.
+The custodial reserves are not assets of the U.S. Mint, but are assets of the U.S. Treasury.

-The U.S. Mint's custodial activities, including the protection of the United States' gold and silver reserves in its custody, are funded by the U.S. Mint's Public Enterprise Fund (PEF).
+The U.S. Mint's custodial activities, including the protection of the United States' gold and silver reserves, are funded by the U.S. Mint's Public Enterprise Fund (PEF).